salihabrik/alx-interview/0x0A-primegame/README.md

 ```

-Feel free to add or modify sections based on the specific details of your project.
+Feel free to  on the specific details of your project.
 Make sure to update the author information, license, and any other relevant details.

 ## Author
 [salihabrik](salihabrik)